manifold-systems/manifold/docs/articles/graphql.md

 Here's a quick screencast to give you a sense of how it all works.
 The article covers what's happening here, but watch closely.
 Notice the `.graphql` schema and query files are used _*directly*_ from Java.
 You can type-safely use queries without awkward code generation steps, without maintaining POJOs, and without compiling between GraphQL changes.
-Perhaps equally stunning is the high level of integration available in the IDE -- you can navigate from Java types and methods directly to and from corresponding definitions in GraphQL files.
+Perhaps equally desirable is the high level of integration available in the IDE -- you can navigate from Java types and methods directly to and from corresponding definitions in GraphQL files.
 You can deterministically search and refactor usages as well.
 In essence with Manifold your Java project speaks fluent GraphQL to deliver a truly seamless developer experience.
 <br>